2024-04-30

 Canelones/Canalóns are well-loved in Catalunya; this blog post has a good history.
 The "Rossini" version is a bit fancy, adding pâté per the composer's reputation as a "militant connoisseur".
 This recipe comes from a Canal Sur video

 We've made Canelones before with homemade pasta.
-Here in Barcelona, every store carries "placas" of Canelones: sheets of dried pasta that are uncooked or precooked; the latter saves the boiling time and reduces the risk of breaking the sheets.
+Here in Barcelona, every store carries "placas" of Canelones: sheets of dried pasta that are uncooked or precooked.
 The original recipe used "carne" (beef) but beef/pork mixes are common, as are ground pork, chicken, and turkey -- you can use whichever you like.
 Rossini may have used Foie Gras, but Pâté has a better texture for this and is much more affordable.
 You can tweak the vegetables in the filling, but I think Onions should definitely be included.
 Other recipes don't use the veggies, add ham, while some mush up the meats and add cream, but we find the texture of the ground meat more pleasant.
 Tomate Frito is a cooked tomato sauce, thicker than uncooked puree.

-The precooked sheets ("Facil") are a little more expensive and a bit larger than the uncooked sheets.
-Our box had 18 sheets and we hydrated them all, but a few stuck so we ended up with 12 good ones.
+The box of uncooked sheets had 20 sheets, while the precooked had 18 but ours stuck mercilessly so we ended up with only 12 -- not doing that again!
 It's not nearly so common to find the pasta tubes I'm used to seeing in The States.

 This makes 4 servings, and they reheat gracefully in the microwave.